lsst/ap_verify/doc/lsst.ap.verify/running.rst

 * :command:`workspaces/hits/` is the location where the pipeline will create any :ref:`Butler repositories<command-line-task-data-repo-using-uris>` necessary,

-This call will create a new directory at :file:`workspaces/hits`, ingest the HiTS data into a new repository based on :file:`<hits-data>/repo/`, then run visit 412518 through the entire AP pipeline.
+This call will create a new directory at :file:`workspaces/hits`, ingest the HiTS data into a new repository based on :file:`<hits-data>/repo/`, then run visits 412518 and 412568 through the entire AP pipeline.

-It's also possible to run an entire dataset by omitting the :command:`--id` argument (as some datasets are very large, do this with caution):
+It's also possible to run an entire dataset by omitting the :option:`--id` argument (as some datasets are very large, do this with caution):

 .. prompt:: bash